pneyrinck/corecontrol/README.md

 #### Quickstart

-The CoreControl software system connects things to be controlled by other things.
+The Core Control software system connects things to be controlled by other things.
 For example, audio mixer software can be adjusted by a hardware control surface and/or a touch screen control surface.
 Or a coffee machine can expose its data model so that a phone can turn it on when you say "I want coffee."
 CoreControl is designed to be very flexible and powerful so that almost anything can control almost anything.
 CoreControl uses the model-adapter-view pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the term "surface" instead of "view."
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface.
-CoreControl is implemented with modern, standards-based technologies including JSON schema, JSON pointers, and web sockets.
+Core Control is implemented with modern, standards-based technologies including JSON schema, JSON pointers, and web sockets.

 ###### Models

-CoreControl lets a data model be controlled remotely.
-To connect a model to CoreControl, just write some code like this C++ example:
+Core Control lets a data model be controlled remotely.
+To connect a model to Core Control, just write some code like this C++ example:

 ```
 #include "corecontrol.h"